#ifndef _NTPSAPI_H

 This function is documented in Windows Driver Kit here and here.

-For standard processes, all fields of ObjectAttributes
+PROCESS_TERMINATEPROCESS_CREATE_THREADPROCESS_SET_SESSIONIDPROCESS_VM_OPERATIONPROCESS_VM_READPROCESS_VM_WRITEPROCESS_DUP_HANDLEPROCESS_CREATE_PROCESSPROCESS_SET_QUOTAPROCESS_SET_INFORMATIONPROCESS_QUERY_INFORMATIONPROCESS_ALL_ACCESSFor standard processes, all fields of ObjectAttributes should be NULL.

 Process id and thread id must be fill with valid values.